vuetifyjs/docs-next/src/pages/en/components/toolbars.md

 ## Caveats

 <alert type="warning">
-When `<v-btn>`s with the **icon** prop are used inside of `v-toolbar` and `v-app-bar` they will automatically have their size increased and negative margin applied to ensure proper spacing according to the Material Design Specification.
-If you choose to wrap your buttons in any container, such as a `<div>`, you will need to apply negative margin to that container in order to properly align them.
+  When `v-btn`s with the **icon** prop are used inside of `v-toolbar` and `v-app-bar` they will automatically have their size increased and negative margin applied to ensure proper spacing according to the Material Design Specification.
+If you choose to wrap your buttons in any container, such as a `div`, you will need to apply negative margin to that container in order to properly align them.
 </alert>

 ## Examples

 ### Props

-#### Prominent w/ Background
+#### Background

-Toolbars can display a background as opposed to a solid color.
-This can be modified by using the **img** slot and providing your own [v-img](/components/images) component.
+Toolbars can display a background as opposed to a solid color using the **src** prop.
+This can be modified further by using the **img** slot and providing your own [v-img](/components/images) component.
 Backgrounds can be faded using a [v-app-bar](/components/app-bars#prominent-w-scroll-shrink-and-image)

 <example file="v-toolbar/prop-background" />